johnmtayag/Amazon-Recommender-System/README.md

 **Coloring Systems by System Power Rating**:
+The majority of solar PV systems throughout the country have very low power output ratings.
+There are few with higher power output ratings, and these are located close to major population centers.

 <center>
 <img src="images/map_by_kwp.png" alt="Map by kWp" width="400"/>
 </center>

 **Coloring Systems by Panel Orientation**:
+Most panels throughout the country are oriented at 180 degrees as identified earlier without any particular geographic trends.

 <center>
 <img src="images/map_by_orientation.png" alt="Map by Orientation" width="400"/>
 </center>

 **Coloring Systems by Panel Tilt**:
+Most panels throughout the country are oriented at about 30 degrees as identified earlier without any particular geographic trends.

 <center>
 <img src="images/map_by_tilt.png" alt="Map by Tilt" width="400"/>